 This story takes place a few years after Elizabeth and Mr. Darcy get married.
 While the Darcys are preparing for a ball, Lydia comes hurtling up the drive claiming that Wickham has been murdered.

 Soon the whole family, along with the Bingleys, are plunged into the investigation and its aftermath.
-If you love Austen and mysteries, this is the book for you!
+If you love Austen and British mysteries, this historical mystery book is perfect for you!

 This Pride and Prejudice retelling is actually a murder mystery!
 In this version of the story, Mr. Bennett is a barrister and Lizzie is desperate to prove herself and be the first female barrister.